EDCD/EDMarketConnector/README.md

 This app doesn't work with PS4 or Xbox Elite: Dangerous accounts.
 On these platforms the game lacks support for the API and Journal files that this app relies on.

+### Reporting a problem
+Please report a problem as a new GitHub [issue](https://github.com/Marginal/EDMarketConnector/issues/new).
+Please wait for the error to occur and zip up and attach this app's log file to the new issue:

+Mac:

+* `$TMPDIR/EDMarketConnector.log`

+Windows:

+* `%TMP%\EDMarketConnector.log`

 Running from source
 --------